unframed/JSONModel.php/README.md

 ?>
 ~~~

+Avoid the time-sink of maintaining complicated ORM method chain invocations entangled with hidden SQL queries in procedural PHP code.
+Instead, let your PHP scripts create complex SQL views that can be used simply.
+And safely.

-Now that we have defined this view let's create it.
+And now that we have defined this view let's create it.

 ### Create Or Replace View